PrrsnCrVS4sr/Sudoku-Solver/README.md

 ### Future Updates:
 I plan to implement a much more robust image extraction technique.
 Also, I would like to implement a feature such that the user can input their image via their webcam or mobile camera.

+### How to run?
+Check if you have all the libraries as required by requirements.txt.
+Run the test_model.py file.
+You can choose your own image, by editing the file path specified in that file.
+Also mention any corrections in the correction list in the form of (x,y,correction), where x,y is the coordinates of the cell, which needs correction.